marcnaa/gemini-2-live-angular/README.md

 - Google AI API key from [Google AI Studio](https://makersuite.google.com/)
 - Deepgram API key from [Deepgram](https://deepgram.com/) (optional)

-> Note that currently Gemini 2.0 (audio modality) doesn't send any transcript which may confuse you.
+> Note that currently `Gemini 2.0 Flash Experimental` (audio modality) doesn't send any transcript which may confuse you.
 We are using Deepgram to transcribe both the user's audio and the model's audio.
 To enable it just create an Api Key and add it to the development environment.

 ### Installation Steps